 Who discovered Magnesium?

 To go into more detail, he built a large battery that would function to conduct electricity through a salt, which would be the magnesium amalgam.
-The amalgam was made by making a paste out of moist magnesium oxide and red mercury oxide.
+A paste out of moist magnesium oxide and red mercury oxide created the amalgam.
 Davy then created a little well in the paste and added mercury metal to act as a negative electrode (and platinum as a positive electrode).
 Then, using the battery, he conducted electricity through the paste to form the amalgam.
 Lastly, the amalgam was heated and elemental magnesium was able to be separated.

 Magnesium is more reactive than transition metals or rare-earth elements like molybdenum or erbium.
 It reacts slowly with hot water and quickly with steam to form magnesium hydroxide and magnesium oxide respectively.